Unique gravitational wave signatures of GLPV scalar-tensor theories: Abstract

 \section{Abstract}

 We study gravitational waves induced by scalar primordial fluctuations in Gleyzes-Langlois-Piazza-Vernizzi (GLPV), beyond Horndeski, scalar-tensor theories.
 We uncover, at the level of the action, a new scalar-scalar-tensor interaction, unique to GLPV models disconnected from Horndeski via disformal transformation.
-The new interaction leads to third derivatives in the source for scalar-induced tensor modes, which are absent in Horndeski-related theories.
+The new interaction, arising in the unitary-degenerate (U-DHOST) sector of GLPV, leads to third derivatives in the source for scalar-induced tensor modes, which are absent in Horndeski-related theories.
 Such new higher-derivative terms lead to a further enhanced production of induced gravitational waves.
 We predict that for a scale-invariant primordial spectrum, the induced gravitational wave spectral density has a characteristic frequency dependence proportional to $f^5$.
 Such a fast-rising spectrum offers a potential unique signature of modified gravity in the early universe.